chrismhodgson/nextjs-pfrac/data/_pages/competitions/fell-league.md

 Following interruptions through 2020 and 2021 due to the pandemic, the 2022 Fell League is back to the original format, ie including all FRA-licenced fell races.

-All first claim members' results in all FRA registered senior races count towards the Fell League - you get points for every race, without any limit, and you get more points the faster you run.
+All first claim members' results in all FRA registered senior races count towards the Fell League &ndash; you get points for every race, without any limit, and you get more points the faster you run.

 All FRA registered senior races count, which includes all 9 Trunces, Hartcliff Hill and Thurlstone Chase, as well as all the Club Championship Fell Section races, English Championships, etc.